-- Self-forgiveness means understanding and moving beyond self-condemnation
+- Self-forgiveness involves understanding failure and moving beyond self-condemnation.

 What happened